Hard-boiled eggs (in this post I refer only to chicken eggs) apart from being tasty, as a type of food have a number of advantages.

-Hard-boiled eggs (chicken eggs) are an excellent source of protein and nutrients and are relatively low calorie, which makes them a common ingredient in keto diets.
+Firstly, they are an excellent source of protein and nutrients and are relatively low calorie, which makes them a common ingredient in keto diets.
 A single egg can pack 6-7g of protein depending on its size.

-Another great advantage of hard-boiled eggs is that you can easily take them with you in a packed lunch as long as you can keep them cool.
+And thirdly, another great advantage of hard-boiled eggs is that you can easily take them with you in a packed lunch as long as you can keep them cool.
 This makes them a great healthy snack to bring on a road trip or picnic.

 You can just peel them when you wish to eat them, as the shell acts as its own environmentally friendly packaging.

 What is a hard-boiled egg?

 A hard-boiled egg is an egg that has been boiled until the yolk and whites have solidified, as opposed to soft-boiled eggs where the yolk is still runny.
 When you are boiling the egg you can check that the egg is edible by seeing if it will sink to the bottom of the pan when you put it in the water.